 During the steam era, the sun really never set on the British Empire, but they weren’t the only players in the game.
-This chapter will give quick overviews of conflicts between different countries abroad and why people were so keen to get places like Japan into the global economy.
+This talk will give quick overviews of conflicts between different countries abroad and why people were so keen to get places like Japan into the global economy.

 The End of Slavery

 In America, we memorize the date Lincoln signed the Emancipation Proclamation, but slavery was a worldwide issue in the 19th century.
 This talk provides an overview of the movement to end slavery during this time across different countries, and touch on what life was like for a freed slave.

 As technology improved, the influx of goods to Europe from the rest of the world drastically increased, bringing new cultures to the forefront.
 Western Europe went through a period of obsession with Egypt and the secrets of the pharaohs, going so far as to hold mummy unwrapping parties in their homes.
 This movement led to several books, including the first ever mention of a mummy’s curse.
-(This talk was presented at TeslaCon 2018)
+(This talk was presented for the first time at TeslaCon 2018)